 Here are 3 tweets I posted as part of my short test.
 I used a mixture of NFT hashtags to show you what I'm referring to when I say that you should test and monitor

 I used the Shakespearean Townhouse we discussed earlier.
 This is a utility NFT, and to promote it I used the 2 hashtags #NFT and #nftcollectibles. #NFT is generic and wide and #nftcollectibes is just plain wrong.
 It's not a collectible!

-This time I used the same The Sevens #2478 NFT but I changed the hashtags and used the same 2 hashtags that I used for the Shakespearean Townhouse, #NFT and #nftcollectibles.
-I would call these hashtags when used with this tweet and NFT as generic and definitive. #NFT is generic and #nftcollectibles is definitive, but it is not specific.
+This time I used the same The Sevens #2478 NFT but I changed the hashtags and used the same 2 hashtags that I used for the Shakespearean Townhouse, #NFT, and #nftcollectibles.
+I would call these hashtags when used with this tweet and NFT generic and definitive. #NFT is generic and #nftcollectibles is definitive, but it is not specific.

 The Shakespearean Townhouse.